ItsMe-Pal/ItsMe-Pal/README.md

 ## Contributions Welcome

 Contributions are not only welcome but encouraged!
 If you have ideas, suggestions, or improvements, feel free to open an issue or submit a pull request.

+## Important
+- All the donations are 55% for charity institutions and the 45% for the contributors from developers.
+- The only proof for you to know that your donation will be sent to the right place, is by setting with me a date n time for a live chat and we will settle which entity or individual the donation will goes for
+	- and there will be a live time next for all donators to watch the process of donation
+	- everything will be noted with date,time,names
+	- Everything will be recorded and proved

+## !Important
+- I don't accept any kind of disrespect, if u think you can collaborate then welcome.
+- I don't care about any kind of disappointment, iam already dead inside.
+- I'm not that professional one, im learning everyday.
+- Everything here needs improvement and adjustment but i'm doing as possible as i can.